 At the outset, respondent asserts that the punitive damages issue was not properly preserved for review before this Court.
 Brief for Respondent 7-9.
-In light of Rule 51's uncompromising language9 and the policies of fairness and judicial efficiency incorporated therein, respondent claims that petitioner's failure to object to the charge at trial should foreclose any further challenge to that instruction.
+In light of Rule 51's uncompromising language and the policies of fairness and judicial efficiency incorporated therein, respondent claims that petitioner's failure to object to the charge at trial should foreclose any further challenge to that instruction.
 The problem with respondent's argument is that the District Court in the first instance declined to accept it.
-Although the punitive damages question perhaps could have been avoided simply by a reliance, under Rule 51, upon petitioner's procedural default, 10 the judge concluded that the interests of justice required careful consideration of this "novel question" of federal law.
-Because the District Court reached and fully adjudicated the merits, and the Court of Appeals did not disagree with that adjudication, no interests in fair and effective trial administration advanced by Rule 51 would be served if we refused now to reach the merits ourselves.11
+Although the punitive damages question perhaps could have been avoided simply by a reliance, under Rule 51, upon petitioner's procedural default, the judge concluded that the interests of justice required careful consideration of this "novel question" of federal law.
+Because the District Court reached and fully adjudicated the merits, and the Court of Appeals did not disagree with that

-9Rule 51 reads in pertinent part:
+9 Rule 51 reads in pertinent part: